cp-algorithms/cp-algorithms/src/graph/bridge-searching-online.md

 We will now consistently disassemble every operation that we need to learn to implement:

   * Check whether the two vertices lie in the same connected / 2-edge-connected component.
     It is done with the usual DSU algorithm, we just find and compare the representatives of the DSUs.

   * Joining two trees for some edge $(a, b)$.
     Since it could turn out that neither the vertex $a$ nor the vertex $b$ are the roots of their trees, the only way to connect these two trees is to re-root one of them.
     For example you can re-root the tree of vertex $a$, and then attach it to another tree by setting the ancestor of $a$ to $b$.

     However the question about the effectiveness of the re-rooting operation arises: in order to re-root the tree with the root $r$ to the vertex $v$, it is necessary to necessary to visit all vertices on the path between $v$ and $r$ and redirect the pointers `par[]` in the opposite direction, and also change the references to the ancestors in the DSU that is responsible for the connected components.

     Thus, the cost of re-rooting is $O(h)$, where $h$ is the height of the tree.
     You can make an even worse estimate by saying that the cost is $O(\text{size})$ where $\text{size}$ is the number of vertices in the tree.
     The final complexity will not differ.

     We now apply a standard technique: we re-root the tree that contains fewer vertices.
     Then it is intuitively clear that the worst case is when two trees of approximately equal sizes are combined, but then the result is a tree of twice the size.
     This does not allow this situation to happen many times.

     In general the total cost can be written in the form of a recurrence:

-  $$T(n) = \max_{k = 1 \ldots n-1} \left\\{ T(k) + T(n - k) + O(\min(k, n - k))\right\\}$$
+    \[ T(n) = \max_{k = 1 \ldots n-1} \left\{ T(k) + T(n - k) + O(\min(k, n - k))\right\} \]

     $T(n)$ is the number of operations necessary to obtain a tree with $n$ vertices by means of re-rooting and unifying trees.
     A tree of size $n$ can be created by combining two smaller trees of size $k$ and $n - k$.
     This recurrence is has the solution $T(n) = O (n \log n)$.

     Thus, the total time spent on all re-rooting operations will be $O(n \log n)$ if we always re-root the smaller of the two trees.

     We will have to maintain the size of each connected component, but the data structure DSU makes this possible without difficulty.

   * Searching for the cycle formed by adding a new edge $(a, b)$.
     Since $a$ and $b$ are already connected in the tree we need to find the [Lowest Common Ancestor](lca.md) of the vertices $a$ and $b$.
     The cycle will consist of the paths from $b$ to the LCA, from the LCA to $b$ and the edge $a$ to $b$.

     After finding the cycle we compress all vertices of the detected cycle into one vertex.
     This means that we already have a complexity proportional to the cycle length, which means that we also can use any LCA algorithm proportional to the length, and don't have to use any fast one.

     Since all information about the structure of the tree is available is the ancestor array `par[]`, the only reasonable LCA algorithm is the following: mark the vertices $a$ and $b$ as visited, then we go to their ancestors `par[a]` and `par[b]` and mark them, then advance to their ancestors and so on, until we reach an already marked vertex.
     This vertex is the LCA that we are looking for, and we can find the vertices on the cycle by traversing the path from $a$ and $b$ to the LCA again.

     It is obvious that the complexity of this algorithm is proportional to the length of the desired cycle.

   * Compression of the cycle by adding a new edge $(a, b)$ in a tree.

     We need to create a new 2-edge-connected component, which will consist of all vertices of the detected cycle (also the detected cycle itself could consist of some 2-edge-connected components, but this does not change anything).
     In addition it is necessary to compress them in such a way that the structure of the tree is not disturbed, and all pointers `par[]` and two DSUs are still correct.

     The easiest way to achieve this is to compress all the vertices of the cycle to their LCA.
     In fact the LCA is the highest of the vertices, i.e. its ancestor pointer `par[]` remains unchanged.
     For all the other vertices of the loop the ancestors do not need to be updated, since these vertices simply cease to exists.
     But in the DSU of the 2-edge-connected components all these vertices will simply point to the LCA.

     We will implement the DSU of the 2-edge-connected components without the Union by rank optimization, therefore we will get the complexity $O(\log n)$ on average per query.
     To achieve the complexity $O(1)$ on average per query, we need to combine the vertices of the cycle according to Union by rank, and then assign `par[]` accordingly.

 ## Implementation